SublimeText/AdvancedNewFile/README.md

 In addition to specifying an alias, you can also simply specify a colon, without any preceding text.
 This create the directory structure, beginning at the same location as the file currently in the view, if it exists.
 If the current view does not have a file name, it will default to the first folder in the window.

+If an invalid alias and top level directory is specified, the plugin will default to using your home directory as root.

+## Features
+### __init__.py creation:
+This plugin may optionally create `__init__` in the created directories.
+This can be done by utilizing the correct keymap (`shift+super+alt+n (shift+ctrl+alt+n on windows)`) by default.

 ### Tab Autocompletion:
 After typing in a partial path, simply hit tab to autocomplete it.
 Continue to hit tab to cycle through the options.
 Currently, this leverages the built in autocomplete functionality.
-Future may leverage a custom completion.
 As such, text in the input field will also include stings seperated by predefined word separators.

-### Home directory:
-To begin at the home directory simply start with `~/` like you would in the shell.

-### Default directory:
-If the plugin is launched without folders, the default directory will be your home directory.
-If, however, the plugin is launched in a window that contains open folders, the top most folder in the view will be taken as the default directory.

 ## Keymaps